Olympic National Park: Best Hikes, Itinerary, and Sights

 Hurricane Hill

 Having chains in or on your vehicle is required throughout these months.
 We recommend purchasing chains at Les Schwab Tire Centers because they’ll allow you to return them if they go unused.
+If you are uncomfortable driving in snowy conditions, consider taking the shuttle (more on that below).

 Since parking is limited at the top, the lot fills up early.
 Once that happens, cars are let in one by one as others leave.
 Arrive at 7 am to get an early spot in line, otherwise you may have a one-to-three-hour wait.